 A four-time Olympian, AJ Kitt has become a living legend at NASTAR Nationals as well as the NASTAR Pacesetting Trials.
 After 11 years on the U.S. Ski Team’s World Cup circuit, he traveled as a National Pacesetter for over 15 years.
 His consistent skiing style has earned him a reputation as a power skier.
 AJ is a great ambassador for the NASTAR program and he is always happy to share his knowledge of the sport with recreational racers.

-A Minnesota native, Claire Brown grew up bashing gates under the lights at Buck Hill before joining the University of Denver Pioneers where she earned NCAA All-American honors and helped her team win two National Championships.
-After graduating with a degree in finance and marketing, she relocated to Park City and now enters her seventh season at Ski Racing Magazine.
+A Minnesota native, Claire Brown grew up racing under the lights at Buck Hill before joining the University of Denver Pioneers eventually going on to take home 24 career FIS wins.
+At the University of Denver, she earned NCAA All-American honors and helped her team win two National Championships.
+After graduating with a degree in finance and marketing, she relocated to Park City and now enters her seventh season as Publisher at Ski Racing Media.

 Bill Hudson was raised in Squaw Valley, California.
 An eight-year U.S. Ski Team racer and 1988 Olympic Team member, skiing is in his blood, as his mother (Sally) was also an Olympian (Oslo, 1952).
 Hudson graduated from North Tahoe High School and attended Dartmouth College.
 He qualified for the U.S. Ski Team his freshman year and ultimately graduated from the University of Utah.
 Bill is a Real Estate agent in Truckee-North Tahoe.
 He lives in Squaw Valley with his wife Kathrin and children Sophia, Bodie, and McCoy.